History of Lee Zeldin in Timeline

 November 5, 2021: Voted Against Senate Amendment to Infrastructure Investment and Jobs Act

-In November 2021, Lee Zeldin declined to commit to campaigning with Donald Trump, saying, "There are plenty of New Yorkers who love him, there are plenty of New Yorkers out there who don't."
+In November 2021, Lee Zeldin declined to commit to campaigning with Donald Trump, stating, "There are plenty of New Yorkers who love him, there are plenty of New Yorkers out there who don't."

 In April 2022, Lee Zeldin said it would be "a great idea" to appoint a health commissioner who opposed abortion.

-In June 2022 when the Court overturned Roe v.
-Wade, Lee Zeldin said it was "a victory for life, for family, for the Constitution, and for federalism".
+In June 2022, after the Supreme Court overturned Roe v.
+Wade, Lee Zeldin stated that it was "a victory for life, for family, for the Constitution, and for federalism."

-On June 29, 2022, Lee Zeldin was declared the winner in the 2022 Republican gubernatorial primary against Rob Astorino, Andrew Giuliani, and Harry Wilson.
+On June 29, 2022, Lee Zeldin was declared the winner of the 2022 Republican gubernatorial primary, facing Rob Astorino, Andrew Giuliani, and Harry Wilson.

-July 2022: Voted in Favor of the Respect for Marriage Act
+July 2022: Voted in Favor of Respect for Marriage Act

 In July 2022, Lee Zeldin was one of 47 Republican representatives who voted in favor of the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.